dbader13/StreamWare-website/content/authors/david-bader/_index.md

   url: "http://www.njit.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: David A. Bader is a Distinguished Professor in the Department of Computer Science at New Jersey Institute of Technology.
+bio: David A. Bader is a Distinguished Professor and founder of the Department of Data Science at New Jersey Institute of Technology.

 interests:
 - Data Science